You’re viewing our 2022 ratings for Cola. We don’t currently plan to update this rating in the future.

 Cola is soda-licious!
 In fact, a recent Canstar Blue survey found that it’s Aussies’ favourite soft drink flavour before lemonade and ginger ale.
 Besides the everlasting debate over Coca-Cola versus Pepsi and which is better than the other, everyone can agree that cola is a refreshment like no other.
-But if you’re still unsure which cola product or brand is best, don’t stress.
-We’ve done the research to find out which colas fizzle and which fall flat.
+But if you’re still unsure on which cola product or brand is best, don’t stress.
+We’ve researched to find out which colas fizzle and which fall flat.

-We asked over 1,000 Aussie consumers to rate the different products and brands of carbonated cola they’ve purchased from a supermarket or grocer and consumed within the last three months.
-Survey respondents rated products independently on important factors like taste, packaging design, value for money and overall satisfaction.
-Those which met the minimum required survey sample size (30 responses) are included in the results.
+We asked nearly 900 Aussie consumers to rate the different products and brands of carbonated cola they’ve purchased from a supermarket or grocer and consumed within the last three months.
+Survey respondents rated products on taste, packaging design, variety, value for money and overall satisfaction.
+Brands that met the minimum required survey sample size (30 responses) are included in the results.

-A 1.25L bottle of Coca-Cola costs about $3.15 from most supermarkets, but like with Pepsi Max, you can often pick up a larger bottle for less!
+A 1.25L bottle of Coca-Cola costs about $3.55 from most supermarkets, but like with Pepsi Max, you can often pick up larger cans for less!

 Pepsi is one of the most recognisable brands globally, thanks to its distinctive blue labelling, original taste and iconic marketing campaigns throughout the years.
 It’s long been a popular refreshment for any shindig and meals with friends.
 The Pepsi range includes:

-Diet Coke, sometimes also referred to as Coca-Cola Light, delivers a distinctively unique and lighter taste to classic Coca-Cola.
-It’s sugar-free and contains next to zero calories.
+Diet Coke, sometimes also referred to as Coca-Cola Diet delivers a distinctively unique and lighter taste to classic Coca-Cola.
+It’s sugar-free and is claimed to contain next to zero calories.
 Products include:

 Don’t forget though that cola syrups and soft drinks more broadly are high in sugars.
 So, if you’re looking after your waistline, you may want to opt for zero sugar or ‘light’ cola products.
 Look at the nutritional information label of different products and check out the calories per serve as well as the ratio of sugars and sweeteners, to food acids and carbonated water.